JakeBroughton/OpenCV-Chess-Moves/README.md

 - Connect to API
 - Send moves to API

-Main progress:
+TODO:
-- Implement contour finding to "before move" and "after move" difference images
+- Main progress:
-- Translate "before and after" contours into piece movement
+	* Implement contour finding to "before move" and "after move" difference images
-- Put moves into chess engine/list
+	* Translate "before and after" contours into piece movement

-Small fixes/improvements:
+	* Put moves into chess engine/list

-- Fix warning text in console
+- Small fixes/improvements:
-- Make bigWindow function more flexible to number of input windows
+	* Fix warning text in console
-	- Takes anywhere from 2 to 8 windows?
+	* Make bigWindow function more flexible to number of input windows
-	- Remove hard coded 480 x 480 values from bigWindow, use global windowW and windowH instead
+	* Remove hard coded 480 x 480 values from bigWindow, use global windowW and windowH instead
-- Refactor main loop for clarity
+	* Refactor main loop for clarity
-- Group functions into better organised modules, not just all in myfuncs.py
+	* Group functions into better organised modules, not just all in myfuncs.py
-- Add labels to windows
+	* Add labels to windows
-- Add instructions to pop up windows
+	* Add instructions to pop up windows
-- Implement Kivy?
+	* Implement Kivy?